denghanyu/app-docs/en/prep/post-installation.md

 ## Login You DJI Account {#signin}

 Due to the restrictions set by Chinese government and DJI, you MUST login your DJI's account in Altizure app to unlock the drone.
 This is required for all third-party flight-planning apps in Mainland China.
-Or otherwise, the drone-operating functions will be severely restricted by the firmware, and your drone can only fly within a small range area.
+Or otherwise, the drone-operating functions will be severely restricted by the firmware, and your drone can only fly within a small range of area.
 Image transmission function will also be disabled.

 Entrance: